iamdhruvsharma-zz/Python-Bootcamp-Hardway/README.md

 1. OOPS Concepts
 2. Basic INPUT - OUTPUT
-3. Use MS Windows Powershell for running the scripts and try to avoid using an IDE
+3. Use MS Windows Powershell for running the scripts and try to avoid using an IDE (use Subline Text)